The PSE is truly integrated into one environment allowing users to solve their analysis, design and engineering challenges more efficiently.

-See for yourself the powerful features of the PSE Petroleum Structural Engineering® – Advanced Analysis and Design software.
+See for yourself the powerful features of the PSE Petroleum Structural Engineering® – Advanced Structural Engineering software.

 FEA Finite Elements Analysis, Static Analysis, Linear and Nonlinear Analysis, P-Delta Analysis, Natural Frequency Analysis, Static Equivalent, Seismic and Dynamic Analysis, Time-History Analysis, Modal Analysis, Spatial Objects and Spatial Loads, Buckling Analysis, Spectral Analysis, Advanced Section Stress, Torsion and Warping, Built Up Sections, Catenary Cables, Diaphragm Analysis, Notional Horizontal Loads, Loads and Load Combinations.